Today I want to share a quick and easy designer pottery dupe with you!

-If you guys hang out on decor pages on Instagram, TikTok and Facebook as much as I do, I’m sure you’ve seen those gorgeous nubby textured pots from Anthro.
+If you hang out on decor pages on Instagram, TikTok and Facebook as much as I do, I’m sure you’ve seen those gorgeous nubby textured pots from Anthro.
 You know the ones I’m talking about.
-The ones that look like they’ve been hand crafted out of linen and clay by Aphrodite herself.
+The pots that look like they’ve been hand crafted out of linen and clay by Aphrodite herself.
 The ones that are frequently backordered for months.
-The ones that have a hefty price tag.
+The pots that have a hefty price tag.

-Look, I’m not opposed to spending a little bit extra on something I REALLY love, but we have eight people in our house.
-I’d be constantly worried about my kids or dogs (or husband) knocking said pot over and destroying my investment, so that’s a hard pass for me.
+I’m absolutely not opposed to spending a little bit extra on something I REALLY love, but we have eight people in our house.
+I’d be constantly worried about my kids or dogs (or husband) knocking said pot over and destroying my investment, so that’s clearly a hard pass for me.

 Enter my ridiculously easy plan B. Want to see what I did with a couple of Hobby Lobby pots and a can of spray paint on a sunny afternoon?

 Aren’t they lovely?
 If you can hold down the nozzle on a can of spray paint, you can do this!

 Here is how you can make your own textured pottery: